May 31, 2023

 Everyone is plotted somewhere on these axes, essentially explaining that we respond to the world around us as a moving scale rather than in oversimplified binary categories.
 Still today these axes, along with other notable findings in his work, form the foundations of many commonly used psychometric profiling tools on the market now.

-Various psychometric assessments exist today for a plethora of purposes and personality profiling is one of the most known.
-The Myers-Briggs Type Indicator (MBTI) is the most researched and used in the world.
-MBTI categorises individuals into one of sixteen personality types based on their responses to a series of questions.
+Various psychometric tests exist today for a plethora of purposes and personality profiling is one of the most commonly known.
+The Myers-Briggs Type Indicator (MBTI) is one of the most researched and used in the world.
+The test categorises individuals into one of sixteen personality types based on their responses to a series of questions.

 MBTI-1

-Understanding ourselves through personality profiling assessment tools can be an important component of personal growth.
-These tools allow us to gain insights into our innate tendencies and how we experience the world around us.
+Understanding ourselves through personality profiling tools can be an important component of personal growth.
+These tools allow us to gain insights into our personality traits - our innate tendencies and how we experience the world around us, especially at work.
 There are significant limitations for their application though, which we will address in a moment.
 First, let’s define ‘behaviour’.

 What do we mean by behaviour?